Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Conclusion

 \section{Conclusion}

-In this paper, we present a self-consistent, two-fluid MHD model to study the chromosphere.
-The model includes ion-neutral interaction, which allows us to investigate the role of frictional heating in the dynamics of the chromosphere.
+In this article, we present a self-consistent, two-fluid MHD model to study the chromosphere.
+The model includes ion--neutral interactions, which allows us to investigate the role of frictional-heating in the dynamics of the chromosphere.
 The very high collision rates in the partially ionized chromosphere stabilizes the code so that no numerical viscosity is needed.

 The model obtains preliminary results which require further investigation.
-Our simulation presents that, between network and internetwork regions, a jet could potentially be driven purely by thermal processes, especially the frictional heating, and not by magnetic reconnection.
+Our simulation suggests that, between network and internetwork regions, a jet could potentially be driven purely by thermal processes, especially the frictional-heating, and not by magnetic reconnection.
 Thus, it is crucial to include the neutrals in any attempt to model the lower chromosphere.

 The discrepancy between observational speeds and speeds in the simulation could be explained by the need to include the effects of photo chemical reactions in the chromosphere and the radiative losses.
-Further refinement of the model with photo-chemical effects, radiation and new observations from the upcoming {\it Parker Solar Probe} mission will lead to an improved model of the chromosphere.
+Further refinement of the model with photo-chemical effects and radiation.